Helperbird/website/src/pages/help/how-to-change-the-letter-spacing-on-any-website.md

   spacing with Helperbird.
 header: true
 ---
-## Introduction

-Struggling with the readability of text on websites?
-This guide shows you how to adjust the letter spacing on any website using Helperbird, enhancing your browsing experience.

-## Prerequisites

-- An active Helperbird account.
-- The Helperbird extension installed on your browser.

-## Steps to Adjust Letter Spacing on Any Website
+## Adjusting Letter Spacing with Helperbird

-### Step 1: Open Helperbird
+The Letter Spacing feature in Helperbird allows you to adjust the spacing between letters, which can help improve readability for many users, including those with dyslexia.

+### Enabling Letter Spacing

-Click the Helperbird icon located in the top-right corner of your browser window.
+**Step 1**: Click the Helperbird icon in your browser's extension area to open the Helperbird options.

-### Step 2: Access Features

-The Helperbird extension will open, displaying a variety of quick actions and other features.

-### Step 3: Locate Text Adjustment Card

-Scroll down to find the "Text adjustment" card within the extension interface.

-### Step 4: Find the Toggle

-Inside the "Text adjustment" card, locate the "Letter spacing" option and the accompanying toggle switch marked "Off."

-### Step 5: Activate Feature
+**Step 2**: In the Helperbird menu, use the search bar to find 'Letter spacing' quickly.

-Click the toggle switch to enable the letter spacing adjustment feature.
+**Step 3**: Toggle the 'Letter spacing' switch to the 'On' position to activate the feature.

-### Step 6: Adjust Spacing
+### Adjusting the Spacing

-The spacing between letters will automatically change based on your selection in the dropdown menu or slider below the toggle.

-### Step 7: Deactivate Feature (Optional)

-If you wish to revert to the default letter spacing, click the toggle switch again to turn off the feature.

-### Step 8: Further Adjustment (Optional)

-To fine-tune the letter spacing, use the slider to set it to your preferred size.
+**Step 1**: Once Letter Spacing is enabled, a slider labeled 'Spacing' appears below the toggle switch.

+**Step 2**: Click and drag the slider to adjust the spacing between letters.
+Moving the slider to the right increases spacing, while moving it to the left decreases it.

+**Step 3**: Adjust the slider until you reach a comfortable letter spacing that makes reading easier for you.

 ## Video Tutorial